odoo/documentation/purchase/purchases/master/import.rst

 .. image:: media/import02.png
     :align: center

-Import this document in Odoo.
+Import this document in Twenty20.
 Click on **Import** in the list view and upload your document.
 You can validate and check error.
 Once the system tells you everything is ok, you can import the list.